Spidey-JD/JD360-Audio-Toolkit/README.md

 2. Drag the original `.wav.ckd` and press Enter (template)
 3. Drag your edited `.wav` and press Enter
 4. Enter a name for the output CKD, e.g. `seven_mod.wav.ckd`
+5. The file will save in the output folder.

 ### The tool will:
 - Call `xma2encode` to encode your WAV to XMA2